 Data Processing Addendum

-This Data Processing Addendum and its schedules (“DPA”) is an addendum to the agreement between the parties pursuant to which Invicti provides the Services to Customer (“Agreement”) and addresses each party’s compliance obligations under Data Protection Laws and applies solely where the provision of Services by Invicti to Customer involves the Processing of Customer Personal Data subject to Data Protection Law.
+This Data Processing Addendum and its schedules (“DPA”) shall apply solely between Invicti and the entity purchasing or licensed to use the Invicti Solution (“Client”) where the provision of the Invicti Solution and/or Support by Invicti to Client involves the Processing of Client Personal Data subject to Data Protection Law.

 1. DEFINITIONS.